sgowtham/GreaterCommonGood/README.md

-Utilities
+Greater Common Good
 ================

-A personal collection of scripts and programs for public usage.
+A personal collection of sanitized hacks, functions, scripts and programs for public usage.
+I have learned much over the past 18+ years of dabbling in Linux OS and its command line interface - via making a lot of mistakes and documenting the lessons therefrom as well as with help from a plethora of resources.
+Most of these play a critical role in my day to day existence in a wide range of projects.

 Disclaimer